top of page

 Medical Aid in Dying (MAID)

-Many older adults receive terminal diagnoses that presage a long, painful, and expensive process before death ensues.
-This impacts not just the individual but also their families, who suffer in agonizing powerlessness as they watch and care for their loved family member as he/she succumbs slowly and painfully to an ultimate and inevitable death.
+The problem: Many older adults receive terminal diagnoses that presage a long, painful, and expensive process before death ensues.
+This impacts not just the individual but also their families, who suffer in agonizing powerlessness as they watch and care for their loved family member as he/she succumb slowly and painfully to an ultimate and inevitable death.
+A MAID law would allow older Georgians to know that they can choose, if they so wish, a path that will allow them to die with dignity.